-The goal of a leadership development program is to support that growth systematically and expedite the learning curve in a safe, but realistic environment.
+The goal of an executive coaching and leadership development program is to support that growth systematically and expedite the learning curve in a safe, but realistic environment.

 2. Not all born leaders are actual leaders.

-While I believe that all natural leaders have the drive to lead, many haven’t had the opportunity or lack confidence in their leadership ability.
+While I believe that all natural leaders have the drive to lead, many haven’t had the opportunity find a career path or lack confidence in their leadership ability.

 More times than not, and when these hidden gems get identified, given a chance to lead and gain the confidence in their leadership abilities, they become rising stars.

 These born leaders become some of the most impacting people to your business and its future.

 3. Many leaders are not great leaders.

-In reality, many people in leadership positions are horrible at leadership.
+In reality, many people in leadership positions are bad leaders.
 The two biggest mistakes I see in leadership placement are:

 - They do not want to lead: they do not have the inborn traits or desire to lead.
 Moving into a leadership role is an expectation they have to themselves or others have of them – they do it for the wrong reasons.

-- SME – organizations make the mistake of placing subject matter experts into leadership roles.
+- SME – organizations make the mistake of placing subject matter experts (SME) into leadership roles.
 Being a SME has nothing to do with being a great leader.